OffsetMods538/MonkeyLib538/README.md

 Make sure to download the correct version for the Minecraft version you're using!

 A library mod used by OffsetMonkey538's mods.
 Required for them to run.
-Currently includes a config library and abstractions for allowing support of multiple Minecraft versions in one jar.
+Includes fun abstractions for allowing easier support of multiple Minecraft versions.

 ###### This mod collects anonymous usage information, read more about what's collected [here](https://github.com/OffsetMods538/MonkeyMetrics-Server).
 No personal data is collected.
 This can be disabled by modifying the config at `config/monkeylib538/telemetry.json` or by running the `/monkeylib538 telemetry set isEnabled false` command.